Digital Culture, Learning, & Advocacy

 Marked by its commitment to openness, collaboration, transdisciplinarity, and experimentation, Digital Culture, Learning, & Advocacy (DCLA) is for students who want their work in digital media and design to make a difference in society.
 Students in this concentration develop depth of skill in the digital media area of their choice while also gaining practical and theoretical grounding in a humanities discipline or allied field relevant to their post-college interests.
 From history, anthropology, music, and human development and family studies to human rights, journalism, learning sciences, and more, the varied courses of study available at UConn empower DCLA students to develop a strategic research and career focus.
-DCLA students envision themselves using their digital media talents the library, the museum, and the public arena.
+DCLA students envision themselves using their digital media talents in libraries, museums, and the public arena.

 Beyond UConn-DMD, those working in digital culture, learning, and advocacy fields are a global community of practice, tied together by social media and humanistic values.
 Work ranges from democratizing access to cultural heritage, to building tools for scholarly research, to textual and spatial analysis, to experiments in scholarly communication.